SuperHouse/D1MPOWER/README.md

 Power Shield for the WeMos D1 Mini
 ==================================

-Copyright 2016 SuperHouse Automation Pty Ltd
+Copyright 2016 SuperHouse Automation Pty Ltd  www.superhouse.tv
-SuperHouse site:  www.superhouse.tv
-SuperHouse email: info@superhouse.tv

 Power supply expansion shield for the [WeMos D1 Mini][1], which is a microcontroller board based on the ESP8266 module.